 Do you want to know more about Parkinson's?
 PDF's materials provide information about symptoms, medications, resources & more.

-During deep brain stimulation surgery, electrodes are inserted into the targeted brain region using MRI and neurophysiological mapping to ensure that they are implanted in the right place.
-A device called an impulse generator or IPG (similar to a pacemaker) is implanted under the collarbone to provide an electrical impulse to a part of the brain involved in motor function.
-Those who undergo the surgery are given a controller, which allows them to check the battery and to turn the device on or off.
-An IPG battery lasts for about three to five years and is relatively easy to replace under local anesthesia.
+In deep brain stimulation, surgery is performed to insert electrodes into a targeted area of the brain, using MRI and recordings of brain cell activity during the procedure.
+A second procedure is performed to implant an impulse generator or IPG (similar to a pacemaker) under the collarbone or in the abdomen.
+The IPG provides an electrical impulse to a part of the brain involved in motor function.
+Those who undergo DBS surgery are given a controller to turn the device on or off.

-It is very important that a person with Parkinson's who is thinking of surgery be well informed about the procedures and realistic in his or her expectations.
+It is very important that a person with PD who is thinking of DBS surgery be informed about the procedure and realistic in his or her expectations.

 Carbidopa/levodopa enteral suspension (Duopa™) is a gel formulation of the gold-standard drug used to treat the motor symptoms of Parkinson’s.
 It is indicated for the treatment of motor fluctuations in advanced Parkinson’s.